ARM-software/CMSIS-View/Doxygen/src/cmp_viewer.md

 **For Pre-annotated software components:**

-The software packs for MDK-Middleware, CMSIS, CMSIS-FreeRTOS already contain the relevant *.SCVD files.
+The software packs for MDK-Middleware, CMSIS, and CMSIS-FreeRTOS already contain the relevant *.SCVD files.

  - Add the SCVD file of the desired software component to µVision as described in \manscvd.
  - Use the µVision debugger windows as described in \cviewer.